Key Points:

 Amplidata’s distributed storage solution was nearly identical to the idea created by Cleversafe.
 Ultimately, the case was ruled in favor of Amplidata.
 The result was a loss for Cleversafe, but Amplidata was asked not to infringe or use any of the three patents from the case.

 Public opinions range from “wildly unacceptable” to “par for the course”.
 The less approving thought Cleversafe was pushing into the monopolistic territory.
 Some believed the software to be far too similar to be a coincidence.
 In either case, the court ruled that Amplidata did not infringe on the patents.
-Cleversafe, Inc filed for a motion to reconsider, but it was denied by the US District Judge.
+Cleversafe, Inc. filed a motion to reconsider, but it was denied by the US District Judge.

 This case never moved further.
 With no financial loss other than court costs, Cleversafe moved on with its ambitions elsewhere.
 As stated before, new companies that committed patent infringement were not rare.
 The environment of cut-throat enterprise allowed courts to easily dismiss some cases to focus on more pressing matters.